 Amporn Department Store

-A well-established, old-school department store sitting in the heart of Ayutthaya, Amporn draws a loyal local following and serves as a practical one-stop shopping destination for visitors needing everyday supplies during their stay.
+A well-established old-school department store on Thanon Naresuan, Amporn serves as a practical one-stop shopping destination for both locals and travellers needing everyday supplies during their stay in Ayutthaya.
 The ground floor houses a sizeable supermarket stocking groceries and household goods, while upper floors carry clothing, shoes, toys, DIY tools, and personal care products.
-Familiar tenants such as Watsons and Dunkin Donuts add convenience alongside the mix of independent shops spread across the building.
-The atmosphere leans decidedly retro, evoking the feel of a traditional Thai provincial mall rather than a modern shopping centre.
-Reviewers frequently compare it to similarly styled malls found in Hat Yai and Krabi, giving it a distinctly regional character.
-The surrounding area adds to the appeal, with popular food chain eateries and a wet market nearby, making it easy to combine a shopping stop with a meal or fresh produce run.
+Familiar tenants including Watsons and Dunkin Donuts sit alongside a mix of independent shops, and the store is known for offering regular discounts and relatively competitive prices across its range.
+The atmosphere leans decidedly retro, evoking the feel of a traditional Thai provincial mall rather than a modern shopping centre — visitors frequently compare it to similarly styled malls found in Hat Yai and Krabi.
+The surrounding area adds practical appeal, with popular food chain eateries and a wet market nearby, making it easy to combine a shopping stop with a meal or a fresh produce run.
 The store can feel congested during busy periods, and the surrounding streets are narrow, so first-time visitors should allow extra time for navigation.
-Amporn opens every day of the week from 08:30 to 20:00, making it a reliable option regardless of travel schedules.
-Those arriving mid-morning tend to find it less crowded before the afternoon and post-work rushes.
-Its central location on Thanon Naresuan makes it accessible by tuk-tuk, bicycle, or on foot from many of Ayutthaya's key historical sites, making it a sensible practical stop before or after a day of temple exploration.
+Amporn opens every day from 08:30 to 20:00, making it a reliable option regardless of travel schedules.
+Arriving mid-morning generally means smaller crowds before the afternoon and post-work rushes.
+Its central location makes it accessible by tuk-tuk, bicycle, or on foot from many of Ayutthaya's key historical sites, making it a sensible practical stop before or after a day of temple exploration.

 Experience hints